ericnewton/many-lives/README.md

 I once heard someone say, or maybe I just made it up, that "Object Oriented programming is higher-order functions for the [unsophisticated]."
 A different word might have have been used for unsophisticated.
-But, I'm one of them, I think.
+But I'm one of them, I think.

 ### Javascript